eremtutal/Medicare-Analysis/README.md

 <img width="993" alt="Screen Shot 2023-01-16 at 3 04 51 PM" src="https://user-images.githubusercontent.com/121649263/212803926-b9c03e96-f984-40ea-8a5a-87c03f39d638.png" width="350" height="auto">

 ## Take Aways
 The analysis illustrated that most people prefer to purchase tickets less than two week in advance, showing that the tickets prices don't play a big role for the purchase.
-Also, July was the month that had the highest amount of tickets bought, despite the fact that it had the second highest average price for tickets.
+Alternatively, July was the month that had the highest amount of tickets bought, despite the fact that it had the second highest average price for tickets.